nicolasbauw/bin2source/README.md

         10,
 };
 ```
+You can change the typedef or array type to whatever you want, of course.

 With the --amiga commutator (I use it with VBCC for instance), the output will be like:
 ```